Cortana Mall: History

 Cortana Mall opened in 1976 on the site of the old Cortana Plantation.
 Goudchaux's/Maison Blanche was the first store to open, opening on February 16.
 The rest of the mall, initially containing 100 inline tenants opened on August 4, with three additional anchors, JCPenney, Dillard's, and Sears, as well as a three-screen cinema operated by General Cinema Corporation, opening in the remaining months of 1976.
 At the time of its opening, with 1.2 million square feet of space, Cortana Mall was the largest shopping mall in the south and 14th largest in the United States.
 A fifth anchor, H. J. Wilson Co., opened October 17, 1977.
 Mervyn's announced plans in late 1986 to join the mall as a sixth anchor, with the store opening July 17, 1987.
 At this time, ten extra inline tenants joined the mall.
 With this addition, Cortana Mall had space for about 140 stores and 1.6 million square feet of space.
 The mall's movie theater closed in 1988 when its lease was not renewed.

 In the 1990s, the mall underwent renovations, first in 1991 to update the interior and add security and then in 1997 to update its exterior signage and landscaping.
 It was in 1997 when Cortana Mall rebranded as the Mall at Cortana.
-With the rebrand, the Mall at Cortana began to experience decline due to the Mall of Louisiana opening in South Baton Rouge in 1997.
+With the rebranding, the Mall at Cortana began to experience decline due to the Mall of Louisiana opening in South Baton Rouge in 1997.
 The issue was exacerbated when Towne Center at Cedar Lodge opened 3 miles away on Corporate Boulevard in 2005, causing many stores with duplicate Cortana locations to close or not renew their leases.
 It was also in the late 1990s that many of the anchors experienced name and location changes.